civicrm/civicrm-core/ext/iframe/README.md

 * Whenever you edit your template in `Civi/Iframe/EntryPoint/`, the status-check will complain that `iframe.php` is out-of-date and prompt you to re-deploy it.

-    (The quickest way to republish is to run `cv api iframe.installscript`)
+    (The quickest way to republish is to run `cv api4 Iframe.installScript`)

 * The D10 template is ore involved.
 It needs some helper classes.
 These are in `lib/`.